 The NRC says both episodes warrant close scrutiny of Vermont Yankee’s operations.

-But it says neither compromised the nuclear operations of the plant and the public’s safety was never in danger.
+But spokesman Neil Sheehan says neither compromised the nuclear operations of the plant and the public’s safety was never in danger.

-On August 21 a cooling tower at the Vernon plant collapsed.
+(Host) On August 21st, a cooling tower at the Vernon plant collapsed.
 Wooden timbers in the tower had rotted and failed.

 The NRC says Yankee’s owner, Entergy Nuclear, needs to do a better job of inspecting the timbers and other components in the towers.

 Regulators say the other incident also didn’t compromise safety.